nuejs/nue/packages/www/docs/spa-development.md

 ```

 ### Data modeling
-The future version of Nue will provide a [one data model](one-data-model) that works identically in local development and on the cloud.
+The future version of Nue will provide a [universal data model](universal-data-model) that works identically in local development and on the cloud.
 This model offers ready-made objects for common web development needs: authentication, lead generation, customer management, payments, and more.

 During development, these models are automatically generated from JSON files in the `server/data/` folder.
 The `spa` template includes this `server/data/users.json` file: